| |

 continued to hear voices and experience visions, and in 1910 he began

+to experience the stigmata just after being ordained a priest.
 As Padre Pio continued to exhibit the phenomenon, he began to

 attract a cult following.
 It was said he could look into people’s